buena-com/homeless/README.md

 A collection of reuasble project agnostic typescript packages.

 ## Development
-After cloning this repository run `lerna bootstrap` to install all dependencies
+After cloning this repository run `npm install && lerna bootstrap` to install all dependencies

 **Add dependencies**
 To add a (--dev) dependency to all packages run: